-Moodfoodmove is a lovingly compiled collection of self-help resources for you to take better care of yourself.
-Moodfoodmove will help you get yourself back on track, especially if you’re one of those folk who seem to have a pattern of frequent derailments.
+Moodfoodmove is a thoughtfully compiled collection of self-help resources for you to take better care of yourself.
+Moodfoodmove will help you get yourself back on track, with practical actionable tools, tips and ideas.
+Moodfoodmove wants you to move forward – and not remain bogged in depression.

 My role within moodfoodmove is to provide the tools and support for you to do this.
 Do I have a fancy moodfoodmove job title?
 No. I’m just the captain of this fine vessel.

 Moodfoodmovers want practical tools.
 They want reliable information on what they can actively do to help themselves move beyond depression.
 Moodfoodmovers share many things in common.
 I suspect we are all experts in making mistakes?
 And we all have considerable experience in falling off the wagon, failing… and trying again?
 Another skill we probably share is being adept at lurching from crisis to crisis.
 Plus, if there’s any possible way to screw up or give up, I can bet we’ve all done so spectacularly.

 But this is serious: failing is painful.
 Each time you fail it erodes a little bit of your soul – and you lose a little more self-respect, self-confidence and sense of agency.
 That’s a rotten way to live.
 Moodfoodmovers are learning how to look after ourselves better, and keep ourselves stable and happy.